2020 Formula One World Championship: Closing rounds

 Lewis Hamilton reached 92 career wins by winning the Portuguese Grand Prix, surpassing the record set by Michael Schumacher for most driver wins in Formula One.

 It was Romain Grosjean's last season, having participated in Formula One since 2009.

 Formula One returned to the Autodromo Enzo e Dino Ferrari for the 27th time, the first since 2006 with the Emilia Romagna Grand Prix, where Lewis Hamilton won from Valtteri Bottas and Daniel Ricciardo who picked up his second podium of the season.
 Max Verstappen had a puncture from second, putting him out of the race.
-Mercedes won their seventh consecutive Constructor World Championship.
+Mercedes won their seventh consecutive Constructors' World Championship.

 The Turkish Grand Prix saw Hamilton claim his seventh world title with a race win, equalling Michael Schumacher's record for the most Formula One world titles.
 He finished on the podium with Sergio Pérez and Sebastian Vettel, whilst in qualifying, Lance Stroll claimed his maiden pole position in rainy conditions.

 The final two-in-two took place in Sakhir.
 At the Bahrain Grand Prix, Hamilton claimed his 11th win of the year, followed by Verstappen and Alexander Albon in second and third.
 The race was marred by a serious accident involving Haas driver Romain Grosjean, who hit a barrier at the start of the race after making contact with the AlphaTauri of Daniil Kvyat.
 Grosjean's car broke in two and burst into flames as it split the barrier.
 Numerous safety features allowed him to escape the crash with only burns to the hands, though they would prove severe enough to exclude him from the remainder of the season, it would be Grosjean's final race with Haas after over 9 years in Formula One.
 Pérez surrendered third place after an engine failure, putting him out of the race, whilst teammate Stroll flipped at the restart after contact with Kvyat.